happo/docs/website/docs/cypress.md

 By default, no Happo reports are produced when the Cypress run fails.
 In some cases, you might want to allow Happo to succeed even if the overall test run fails.
-The `--allow-failures` flag for the `happo-cypress` command can then be
+The `--allow-failures` flag for the `happo-e2e` command can then be
 used:

 ```sh